Dinesh210805/PdfX/README.md

-# PdfX - A Powerful PDF Converter Tool
+# PdfIt - A Powerful PDF Converter Tool

-PdfX is a versatile command-line tool that allows you to convert various file formats to PDF, merge PDFs, split PDFs into separate pages, and extract text from PDFs.
-With a user-friendly interface, PdfX makes working with PDF files easier than ever.
+PdfIt is a versatile command-line tool that allows you to convert various file formats to PDF, merge PDFs, split PDFs into separate pages, and extract text from PDFs.
+With a user-friendly interface, PdfIt makes working with PDF files easier than ever.

 ## Features